-I don’t know whether the three disciples mentioned in today’s reading, Peter, James, and John, were genuinely confused about whether Jesus was truly speaking the word of God to them, or whether they just didn’t want to accept what he said because it was too costly.
-But there’s no doubt that they had recently heard a very hard message from Jesus, and in the first sentence of today’s gospel, Mark directs us back to that hard message.
-We read, ‘Six days later, Jesus took with him Peter and James and John, and led them up a high mountain apart, by themselves’ (Mark 9:2).
+That’s part of the background to our gospel reading today.
+But we also need to read it in context of the passage that comes immediately before it.
+In the first sentence of today’s gospel Mark directs us back to what came before; he says, ‘Six days later, Jesus took with him Peter and James and John, and led them up a high mountain apart, by themselves’ (Mark 9:2).
 Mark very rarely gives us time references in his gospel, and so when he does, we can be sure they’re significant.
 So the first question we should ask ourselves is ‘six days after what?’
-To find the answer, why don’t you turn with me to the end of Mark chapter 8?
+The obvious answer is, six days after the events of the previous passage.

 In Mark 8:27 – 9:1, we have a body of teaching that Jesus gives his disciples near the town of Caesarea Philippi.
 It begins with him asking the question, “Who do people say that I am?”
 They reply, “John the Baptist, or Elijah, or one of the other prophets”.
 “What about you?” he asks them; “Who do you say that I am?”
 Peter replies, “You’re the Messiah” – in other words, “You’re the King God has sent to set us free, the one like David, the one who will make our nation great again”.

-This is a hard word, like “Let go of the branch”.
-But the problem is that nowadays we often misunderstand this passage.
+This is a hard word, and obviously causes Peter to rethink whether or not he wants to ‘listen to Jesus’.
+I think today we often misunderstand this passage.
 We think that ‘taking up the cross’ refers to going through suffering in general, so whatever my suffering might be, that’s my cross: it could be my difficult friend, my incurable illness, or even my domineering mother-in-law!

 But that’s not what it meant in the time of Jesus.
 A person carrying a cross was a person who was going out to be crucified, and crucifixion was a punishment that the Romans used for rebels against the empire.
 Jesus was saying to his disciples, “I know you think I’m going to conquer the Romans, but I’m not.
 Quite the opposite, in fact; the Romans are going to conquer me!
-And if you want to follow me, you’ve got to be prepared be seen as a dangerous rebel, and to carry the cross as I’m going to carry it, and let the Romans conquer you, as well!”
+And if you want to follow me, you’ve got to be prepared be seen as a dangerous rebel, and to carry the cross as I’m going to carry it, and let the Romans conquer you as well!”
 In other words, instead of killing his enemies, Jesus was going to love his enemies to the point of death, and he was calling his disciples to walk the same road with him.
-That’s what it meant to ‘let go of the branch’!

 So now Jesus takes Peter, James, and John up a high mountain.
-Going up a mountain was full of Old Testament resonances; Moses had gone up Mount Sinai to receive the law from God, and when he came down again his face was shining so brightly that the people were terrified and asked him to put on a veil so that they wouldn’t have to look at him.
-The prophet Elijah, too, had made a long journey into the Sinai desert to the same mountain to meet there with God.
-Now, as Jesus and his three disciples were standing on the mountain, we read that Jesus’ appearance was transformed, or transfigured, before them: his clothes, like Moses’ face, became dazzling bright – Mark adds the little detail that it was ‘brighter than any laundry you can imagine could ever bleach them!’
+When they reached the top, Jesus’ appearance was transformed, or transfigured, before them: his clothes, like Moses’ face, became dazzling bright – Mark adds the little detail that it was ‘brighter than any laundry you can imagine could ever bleach them!’
 And suddenly Moses and Elijah appeared there, talking with Jesus.

 The disciples, of course, were terrified, as you would be if you saw a friend of yours suddenly transformed into a figure of dazzling light and talking with two people you knew to be dead!
 Peter blurted out the first thing that came into his mind: “Rabbi, it’s good for us to be here; let’s make three dwellings, one for you, one for Moses, and one for Elijah!”
 Mark comments that ‘he didn’t know what he was saying’.